 - Cell Service and Wi-Fi – Cell service may be unpredictable due to the number of people in the area.
 However, public Wi-Fi is available on both Friday and Saturday.

 - Bring Cash – While there are ATMs at Churchills Downs, it’s a good idea to bring plenty of extra cash with you.
 Due to Kentucky state laws, bets may not be placed on credit cards.
 If you want to try your luck and play the odds, cash will be necessary.

 Derby Week Events

 The Oaks and the Derby are not the only events taking place in Louisville during Derby Week.
 With Opening Night on April 27th and the Derby on May 4th, there is a week’s worth of action in store for those wanting to experience all that Louisville has to offer.
 Visit the Derby Week event page for more information and ticket options.

 There’s also a plethora of events taking place on race day other than the race.
-The 2019 schedule hasn’t been posted yet, but here’s the 2018 schedule to get a feel for what’s in store.
+Check out the 2019 Derby Day schedule to get a feel for what’s in store.